Keyboard shortcuts

 • emitting declared output;

-• spawning a declared process through a process reference;
+• spawning a declared process through a process reference and admitted spawn authority;

 The runtime fails closed on invalid sends, unbound process references, duplicate process-reference bindings, mailbox exhaustion, runtime process instance budget exhaustion, dispatch budget exhaustion, emitted-output budget exhaustion, and trace budget exhaustion.